 Say the phrase in a different way

-This is a more personalized way of saying thank you to the person you are having business communication to.
+This is a more personalized way of saying thank you to the person you have business communication with.

 Pose a question to yourself

-When you are asking another person for their time, you may want to provide your additional assistance.
+When you ask another person for their time, you may want to provide your additional assistance.
 This is a way of showing them a level of understanding about your ask.
-For example, you could say, “If you need anything from me, I’m available X, Y, Z” which can show you are interested in providing the person your support to get the job accomplished.
+For example, you could say, “If you need anything from me, I’m available X, Y, Z,” which can show you are interested in providing the person your support to get the job accomplished.